spiral/docs/basics/prototype.md

 # Cookbook - Prototyping
-Spiral Framework comes with a development extension which speeds up the development of application services, controllers, middleware and other classes via AST modification (a.k.a. it writes code for you).
-Extension includes IDE friendly tooltips for most common framework components and Cycle Repositories.
+Spiral Framework comes with a development extension that speeds up the development of application services, controllers, middleware, and other classes via AST modification (a.k.a. it writes code for you).
+The extension includes IDE friendly tooltips for most common framework components and Cycle Repositories.

 ## Installation
-To install extension:
+To install the extension:

 ```bash
 $ composer require spiral/prototype